A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 Inner-outer methods where the Schur complement solve is performed (exactly or approximately) with an additional inner stationary iteration have also been proposed for several problems.
-These include optimal Stokes control with $B=R=I$ \cite{ReesWathen11}, and optimal transport with a problem-specific diagonal regularization operator \cite{BenziHaberTatalli11}.
-Recently, a method of this type was proposed for optimal control problems with elliptic and parabolic PDE constraints and non-identity regularization ($R^*R=\Delta + I$) \cite{BarkerReesStoll16}.
+These include optimal Stokes control with $L^2$ regularization and observations \cite{ReesWathen11} ($L^2$, $B\approx I$, $R\approx I$, $T\approx -I$), and optimal transport with a problem-specific diagonal regularization operator \cite{BenziHaberTatalli11}.
+Recently, a method of this type was proposed for optimal control problems with elliptic and parabolic PDE constraints and smoothing regularization ($L^2$, $R^*R \approx \Delta + I$) \cite{BarkerReesStoll16}.
 Regularization robustness was demonstrated for the case $B =I$.